yogesh-studypad/cocos-docs/tutorial/framework/html5/parkour-game-with-javascript-v3.0/chapter5/en.md

 When you add new images into the *TexturePacker* folder, TexturePacker will automatically detect the changes and load the images.

-2. Choose "data format" to "cocos2d" and "data format" to "png" from the TextureSettings panel(which is the default settings).
+2. Choose "Data format" to "cocos2d" and "Texture format" to "png" from the Settings panel(which is the default settings).

 3. Specify the *Data file* and *Texture file* path.
 Here we set the path at *res* directory and we set the data file name to "running.plist" and the texture file to "running.png".